Care of Slate Floors

 What About Waxes?

-Keith Clay Floor does recommend water waxes and resin finishes for interior surfaces since they seldom hold up satisfactorily on outdoor surfaces.
+Keith Clay Floor does recommend water waxes and resin finishes for interior surfaces, as they seldom hold up satisfactorily on outdoor surfaces.
 It is possible that they may turn gray from exposure and could be difficult to remove.
 The solvent waxes are less affected by the exposure, but since they must be buffed when dry, they present a problem on a natural cleft surface rather than a smooth surface.
 For interior slate, either kind of wax will emphasize the colors and make sweeping and dusting much easier.
 Keith Clay Floors will be happy to properly evaluate floor type and best solution for your particular location based on manufacturer’s recommendations.

 In general, dust and ordinary soil will not be present and stay on a waxed surface.
 Often dry buffing will avoid the need for mopping or scrubbing.
 If soil on the waxed surface resists buffing with a brush, fine steel wool or an abrading pad may be used, and Keith Clay Floors recommends that a professional handle that for you.
 It is necessary that a high degree of care should be taken not to dig into the wax if possible.
 Some of the acrylic waxes are very good on natural slate.
 For interior slate, any of the self polishing water waxes or one of the emulsified resin finishes may be best suited as they do not require buffing after drying.